ethereum/remix-plugin/doc/engine/3-hosted-plugin.md

 ## Hosted Plugin

 If your plugin has a UI you can specify where to host it.
-For that you need :
+For that you need:
 - A `HostPlugin` that manages the view.
 - A `ViewPlugin` that displays the UI of your plugin.

 ### Host Plugin
 The Host plugin defines a zone on your IDE where a plugin can be displayed.
-It must exposes 3 methods :
+It must exposes 3 methods:
 - `addView`: Add a new view plugin in the zone.
 - `removeView`: Remove an existed view plugin from that zone.
 - `focus`: Draw the UI of the view on the zone.